stefanbrkic1/battleship/README.md

 ## Battleship Game | The Classic Naval Combat Game

 This Battleship game is a classic naval strategy game implemented in Javascript.
-Test your strategic skills as you engage in epic naval battles against the computer.

-**Objective**:
-The goal of Battleship is to sink all of your opponent's fleet before they sink yours.
+Test your strategic skills as you engage in epic naval battles against the computer.The goal of Battleship is to sink all of your opponent's fleet before they sink yours.

 <br>